hostjane/hostjane.github.io/_pages/getting-started.md

 permalink: /getting-started/
 ---

+# Getting started
+{: .no_toc }

+<span class="green">You will spend less time and less money getting better outcomes with freelancers on HostJane than other marketplaces and job agencies.</span>

+## In this section
+{: .no_toc .text-delta }

 1. TOC
 {:toc}

 # How we work remote

-You will spend less time and less money doing the same work here than on other marketplaces.
 From complex web development to online lessons by Zoom video-call, HostJane’s lists and cards at your fingertips make it fun and easy to collaborate with other people.

 ## Save time and money